prof-moevus/git_github_quick_tutorial/README.md

   0) What's your nickname?
   …
-  Seriously?
-Among all the possibilities you chose that?
+  Among all the possibilities you chose that one?

 Anyway, let's start.